mahowald/mahowald.github.io/_posts/2020-3-22-simulating-covid.md

 ![Simulation 2](/images/posts/2020-3-23/sim-2.png)

+* The total number of infections was 387,802 -- 38.8% of the population.
-* The peak number of infected is 432,774 -- 43% of the population
+* The peak number of infected is 68,045 -- 6.8% of the population.
-* The peak occurs 195 days after the first sick case is observed
+* The peak occurs 225 days after the first sick case is observed.
-* After 360 days, about 26,593 people had died -- again, 2.7% of the population.
+* After 365 days, about 10,841 people had died -- 10.8% of the population.

 Under the assumptions of our simulation, varying the time the measures are enacted has a significant impact on the time at which the peak number of sick persons occurs:
 Moving the social distancing measures a week earlier (to 14 days into the simulation) pushes out the peak 3 weeks (to 220 days into the simulation).
 It doesn't affect the height of the peak---instead, this is controlled by the effectiveness of the measures themselves.

-For example, measures that reduce $R_0$ from 2.4 to 1.2 (above) result in a peak number of cases that's 41% lower than without any measures at all, whereas reducing from 2.4 to 1.8  result in a peak number of cases of 674,291, only a 9% reduction in peak height (below).
+For example, measures that reduce $R_0$ from 2.4 to 1.2 (above) result in a peak number of cases that's 86% lower than without any measures at all, whereas reducing from 2.4 to 1.8  result in a peak number of cases of 336,169, only a 35% reduction in peak height (below).

 ![Simulation 3](/images/posts/2020-3-23/sim-3.png)